learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-04/lectures/responsive-design/README.md

         padding: 20px;
         margin-left: 2%;
     }
 }
 ```

-+ `@media` is our call that we're defining a new media query
++ `@media` is a call that we're defining a new media query
-+ `only screen` sets up a condition that the query will only apply to specific size screens.
-It's considered best practice to include the `only` so that older browsers that don't support media queries will ignore the command.
++ `only screen` sets up a condition that the query will only apply to specific size screens and lets older browsers ignore the media query
-+ Because we're building from a Desktop Down approach, we set `(max-width: 700px)`, which basically says if the browser window is less than 700px wide, apply this styling below.
-This is part of the Desktop Down approach.
-You can also set `min-width` which is part of the Mobile Up approach.
++ `(max-width: 700px)`, which basically says if the browser window is less than 700px wide, apply this styling below.
++ alternatively - `min-width` which is part of the Mobile Up approach.
 If you set `(min-width: 700px)` it would look for browsers larger than 700px wide.
-+ The styling we're applying is to float the heading and the music genres to the left and, set a margin of 2% and have them take up 100% of the width of the screen so they will stack on top of each other
-+ This will prevent words stick out further than their backgrounds, and making boxes so small that text is no longer readable.
++ styling goes in between `{}`

 ## Conclusion / So What?
 + responsive web design is crucial for designing a great experience for users across all browser sizes.
 In a world where people use different sized phones and tablets and computers, it's impossible to guarantee that all users will use one type of device.
 It's best to plan for all to be used